 - Supreme Roastworks AS: Arguably the best coffee in Oslo.
 (It’s hard to choose a winner!)
 But seriously good either way.

-- Mocca Oslo: Rich, speciality coffee and yummy pastries in a cozy setting.
+- Mocca Oslo: Rich, specialty coffee and yummy pastries in a cozy setting.
 What more could you want?
 It’s also just down the street from Slottsparken and The Royal Palace.

-- Fuglen Coffee Roasters: Cool spot with good vibes, great coffee.
+- Fuglen Coffee Roasters: Cool spot with good vibes, and great coffee.

 Restaurants